pukkapies/urop2019/README.md

 # Deep Learning for Music Tagging (aka 'Orpheus')

 This is the repository of an Imperial College UROP 2019 project in deep learning for music tagging.
 We aimed to develop an end-to-end music auto-tagger competitive with the state-of-the-art.
-We replicated the convolutional neural network architecture proposed by (Pons, et al., 2018) in [this](https://arxiv.org/pdf/1711.02520.pdf) paper, and reproduced the results they obtained on the [Million Songs Dataset](http://millionsongdataset.com/).
+We replicated the convolutional neural network architecture proposed by (Pons, et al., 2018) in [this](https://arxiv.org/pdf/1711.02520.pdf) paper, and reproduced the results they obtained on the [Million Song Dataset](http://millionsongdataset.com/).

 Since our model learned to predict some audio features quite accurately, we decided to call it 'Orpheus', like the legendary ancient Greek poet and musician.